buddypress/buddypress/docs/developer/functions/rewrites.md

 ### `bp_get_group_manage_url()`

-Use this function to get a single Groups' front-end admin (management area) URL.
-It uses `bp_get_group()` & `bp_get_group_url()` to do so and is exposing a WordPress filter hook just before returning the built URL.
+Use this function to get a single Group's front-end admin (management area) URL.
+It uses `bp_get_group()` and `bp_get_group_url()` to do so and exposes a WordPress filter hook just before returning the built URL.
 If you need to override single Groups front-end admin BuddyPress URLs, you can use the `bp_get_group_manage_url` filter to do so, making sure to get the 3 available filter arguments.
-The first one is the built URL, the second is the group object and the last one contains the associative array of path chunks used to build the URL.
+The first argument is the built URL, the second is the group object and the last one contains the associative array of path chunks used to build the URL.

 _This function was introduced in version 12.0.0_